davglass/registry-static/README.md

 This module also uses the sequence file, so you can kill it and it should restart from where it left off.

-_WARNING: This may take quite a while to complete and a large amount of disk space_
+_WARNING: This may take quite a while to complete and a large amount of disk space (more than 117GB at last check)_

 directory structure
 -------------------